Lee Si-chen: Academic career

-Experiences and Trainings
+Experiences and training

 He was named an IEEE Fellow in 2002.
-From 1996 to 2002, he served as Dean of Academic Affairs at National Taiwan University.
-He was Assistant to the Minister of National Defense from 1993 to 1994 and Director of the Department of Electrical Engineering at National Taiwan University from 1989 to 1992.
+From 1996 to 2002, he served as dean of academic affairs at National Taiwan University.
+He was assistant to the minister of national defense from 1993 to 1994 and director of the Department of Electrical Engineering at National Taiwan University from 1989 to 1992.
 He also held the position of Vice Directorate of the IEEE Taipei Section from 2001 to 2002 and served on the Directorate of the Chinese Association of Electromagnetism in Life Science from 1999 to 2004.
-From 1992 to 2004, he was an Associate Editor for Materials Chemistry and Physics.
-Earlier in his academic career, he was an Associate Professor in the Department of Electrical Engineering at National Taiwan University from 1982 to 1985.
+From 1992 to 2004, he was an associate editor for Materials Chemistry and Physics.
+Earlier in his academic career, he was an associate professor in the Department of Electrical Engineering at National Taiwan University from 1982 to 1985.
 From 1980 to 1982, he worked as a researcher at Energy Conversion Devices, Inc. in Troy, Michigan.
-He served as Associate Editor of the Journal of Chinese Engineers from 1996 to 2000.
+He served as associate editor of the Journal of Chinese Engineers from 1996 to 2000.
 Additionally, he led the Bioenergy Field Group in the Biology Department of the National Science Council from 1992 to 1998 and was on the Directorate of the Association of Chinese Electrical Engineers from 1992 to 1994.
 From 1988 to 1993, he led the Microelectronics Group in the Engineering Department of the National Science Council.
 He also served as a consultant for the ERSO of ITRI during the periods 1991–1992 and 1986–1989.

-Interest in Psychic Abilities

-He is interested in the scientific research of Chinese Qigong and extrasensory perception.